beckelmw/excerpts/how/new-excerpt.md

 I had forgotten about bookmarklets until [reading a post by Dave Rupert](https://daverupert.com/2023/10/read-later-in-feedbin/).

 I created one below that I can just drag to my bookmarks bar.
 It does the same thing as the Chrome extension above.
-The nice thing with the bookmarklet is I should be able to use it in Safari and Firefox as well if I wanted.
+The nice thing with the bookmarklet is I should be able to use it in Safari and Firefox if I wanted.

 <a href='javascript: (() => {let{href:e}=document.location,t=document.title,l=new Date().toISOString().slice(0,16).replace(":",""),n=`---\ntitle: ${t}\ntags:\ndate: ${new Date().toISOString()}\n---`,i=document.getSelection();i&&(n+="\n",n+=`> ${i}`),e&&(n+=` — ${e}`);let c=`https://github.com/beckelmw/excerpts/new/main/excerpts?filename=${l}.md&value=${encodeURIComponent(n)}`; window.open(c, "_blank"); })()'>Excerpt</a>